Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Approximate message passing with nonconvexity control

-\Fref{fig:basin_and_FP} explains how the nonconvexity control proposed here works for the perfect reconstruction.
-In \Fref{fig:basin_and_FP}, sequence of the fixed points generated by continuously shifting $\lambda$ at $a=3$ is denoted by solid lines, and dotts on the lines represent examples of the fixed points at each $\lambda$.
-In \Fref{fig:basin_and_FP} (a), the systems parameters are set to be $\alpha=0.5$ and $\rho=0.28$, and the shaded region denotes the basin of the attraction to $V=\varepsilon=0$ at $\lambda=0.3$ and $a=3$, where the perfect reconstruction is theoretically guaranteed.
+{In \Fref{fig:basin_and_FP}, we compare the sequence of the macroscopic fixed point with the BOA to the origin at $\alpha=0.5$ and $a=3$ for (a) $\rho=0.28$ and (b) $\rho=0.32$.
+The solid lines of \Fref{fig:basin_and_FP} are drawn by continuously shifting $\lambda$, and are equivalent to \Fref{fig:V_and_E}.
+Dots on the lines represent examples of the fixed points at each $\lambda$.} In \Fref{fig:basin_and_FP} (a), the shaded region denotes the BOA to $V=\varepsilon=0$ at $\lambda=0.3$ and $a=3$, where the perfect reconstruction is theoretically supported.
 To attain perfect reconstruction at this parameter region, we need to prepare the initial condition with $\varepsilon\sim O(10^{-2})$, which is not realistic.
-However, by decreasing the nonconvexity parameter $\lambda$ from larger values such as $\lambda=1$, the fixed point comes into the BOA to the perfect reconstruction at $\lambda=0.3$ as shown in \Fref{fig:basin_and_FP} (a).
-For larger $\rho$, the sequence of the fixed point shows discontinuity as shown in \Fref{fig:basin_and_FP}(b), where the BOA to the perfect reconstruction at $\lambda=0.1$ and $a=3$ is depicted as the shaded region.
-This discontinuity is caused by the restriction on $a$ to be $a\in(a_{\min},\infty)$, where $a_{\min}$ is given by \eref{eq:SCAD_restriction}.
-In case of \Fref{fig:basin_and_FP} (b), we cannot find solutions $\lambda\in(0.2117,0.5530)$ that satisfy the restriction on $a$.
-It is expected that the sequence of the fixed point below $\lambda=0.2117$ can provide a clue to attain the perfect reconstruction, but corresponding BOA is already shrunk.
-The situation is same for other values of $a$ when $\rho$ is sufficiently large.
+However, by decreasing the nonconvexity parameter $\lambda$ from larger values such as $\lambda=1$, the fixed point, which corresponds to RS-unstable failure solution, comes into the BOA to the perfect reconstruction at $\lambda=0.3$ as shown in \Fref{fig:basin_and_FP} (a). { In \Fref{fig:basin_and_FP} (b), BOA to the perfect reconstruction at $\lambda=0.1$ and $a=3$ is depicted as the shaded region at $\alpha=0.5$ and $\rho=0.32$.
+For larger $\rho$, the sequence of the fixed point shows discontinuity as shown in \Fref{fig:basin_and_FP}(b), which is caused by the diverging property of the macroscopic quantities as shown in Figs. \ref{fig:V_and_E} and \ref{fig:SE_divergence}.} It is expected that the sequence of the fixed point below $\lambda=0.2117$ can provide a clue to attain the perfect reconstruction, but corresponding BOA is already shrunk.